Skip to content

 Similarity Adjusted by Feedback Penalizes candidates similar to hidden notes.
 When you want to reduce recurring noise.

 Similarity Weighted by Feedback Boosts candidates similar to pinned notes and dampens hidden notes.
-When you actively pin/hidden to steer results.
+When you actively pin or hide to steer results.

 Similarity Weighted by Key + Frontmatter Multiplies similarity based on key fragments and frontmatter matches.
 When metadata should emphasize or de-emphasize results.